yetanotherco/zkRust/README.md

         └── main.rs
 ```

-The user may also define a `input()`, `output()`, in addition to the `main()`.
-The `fn input()` and `fn output()` function which defines code that runs outside of the zkVM before and after the VM executes.
+The user may also define `input()`, `output()` functions, in addition to `main()`.
+The `fn input()` and `fn output()` functions define code that runs outside of the zkVM before and after the VM executes.
 The `input()` function executes before the zkVM code is executed and allows the user to define inputs passed to the vm such as a deserialized Tx or data fetched from an external source at runtime.
 Within the `main()` (guest) function the user may write information from the computation performed in the zkVM to an output buffer to be used after proof generation.
-The `output()` defines code that allows the user to read the information written to that buffer of the and perform post-processing of that data.
+The `output()` function defines code that allows the user to read the information written to that buffer and perform post-processing of that data.

 ![](./assets/zkRust_execution_flow.png)